 The content listed below is non-accessible for the following reasons:

-PDFs: Many documents are published as PDFs, which are less accessible than HTML pages for people using assistive technologies.
-Some of the relevant accessibility limitations with PDFs include:
+Some, but not all, of the PDFs on our website, may not be fully accessible.
+Many documents are published as PDFs, which are less accessible than HTML pages for people using assistive technologies.
+We have attempted to publish only accessible PDFs using the resources available to us.

-We are working to improve the accessibility compliance of our website and will endeavour to apply all accessibility standards to content being published to our website going forward.
+We are working to improve the accessibility compliance of our website and will endeavour to apply all accessibility standards to content being published to our website.

-Content published prior to 23 September 2018 is exempt under the EU Web Accessibility Directive.
-The PDFs in our archive websites, those of the Financial Services Ombudsman and the Office of the Pensions Ombudsman prior to September 2018, would require significant resourcing to bring about compliance with WCAG2.1/EN 301 549.
-However, the FSPO is committed to ensuring all our content is as accessible as possible.
+- Content published prior to 23 September 2018 is exempt under the EU Web Accessibility Directive.
+This would therefore include the archive websites of the Financial Services Ombudsman and the Office of the Pensions Ombudsman which are linked from our website.

-Please contact us if there is any inaccessible content that was published to our site prior to September 2018 that you wish to receive in accessible format and we will endeavour to assist you.
+Please contact us if there is any inaccessible content that was published to our predecessor sites prior to September 2018 that you wish to receive in accessible format, and we will endeavour to assist you.

 Preparation of this accessibility statement

-This statement follows an evaluation of the website’s compliance with the requirements of Directive (EU) 2016/2102 which was carried out by way of a self-assessment by the FSPO against WCAG 2.1.
+This statement follows an evaluation of the website’s compliance with the requirements of Directive (EU) 2016/2102 which was carried out by way of a self-assessment against WCAG 2.2.

 Feedback and contact information